 But the picture has not been perfect for online retailers over the holidays in the last few years, either.
 Procrastinating shoppers who waited until the last minute to order holiday gifts online overwhelmed the package delivery companies that online retailers rely on, resulting in packages delivered late or after the holidays.
 So there are plenty of pros and cons for both brick-and-mortar and online stores when it comes to retail's busiest shopping period.

 Brick-and-Mortar Stores Struggle

 But that's not the end of the story.
-Amazon.com is now opening its own brick and mortar stores. they have learned that a significant portion of the population will only by in store and so the once giant of online is now a back and mortar retailer.
+Amazon is now opening brick-and-mortar stores.
+They have learned that a significant portion of the population will only buy in-store, so the dominant giant of online e-commerce is now a brick-and-mortar retailer, too.